lVlrChris/CM-IFTTT/README.md

 ## Developer Documentation IFTTT-CM

 ## §1 Introduction
 Welcome to the developer documentation of the project of team IFTTT-CM about certain actions of CM, these actions have been published onto the IFTTT platform.
 There is also a proxy API that is deployed on Heroku.
-The goal is to deploy your own API on Heroku, where the data that is received from a IFTTT applet and API will be redirected to CM, via your own API proxy.
+The goal is to deploy your own API on Heroku, where the data that is received from an IFTTT applet and API, will be redirected to CM, via your own API proxy.

-Via your own API proxy and IFTTT applet, it is possible to publish new actions, since the CM actions that are currently published by the IFTTT-CM team are only the following three:
+Via your own API proxy and IFTTT applet, it is possible to publish new actions, since the CM actions that are currently published by the IFTTT-CM team are the following three actions:
 * Sending an SMS
 * Sending a voice call
 * Sending a payment link

 For configuring your own API and an IFTTT applet, you will need the to sign up for an account on the website of [CM](https://www.cm.com/).
-After signing up, you will receive a unique token, this token is necessary for developing and maintaining certain CM applets that you can develop and publish on the IFTTT platform.
+After signing up, you will receive an unique token, this token is necessary for developing and maintaining certain CM applets that you can develop and publish on the IFTTT platform.

 It is also required to have an account on the IFTTT website, you can easily [sign up](https://ifttt.com/join) on their website.